bonovoxly/bitcoin-node/terraform/README.md

 Creates the AWS infrastructure needed to run a (mostly) free tier Bitcoin node.
 This creates:

 - A VPC.
-- A single public subnet.
+- Three public subnets.
 - An Internet Gateway.
-- A single t2.micro instance with 250GB of disk (at the time of writing this, the Bitcoin blockchain DB was ~ 150GB).
+- A single t2.micro instance with 250GB of disk space (at the time of writing this, the Bitcoin blockchain DB was ~ 150GB).
+This instance is bootstrapped using AWS User Data to run `ansible-pull`, pulling https://github.com/bonovoxly/bitcoin-node.

 # quick start

-- Export your AWS keys (note - if you have your credentials saved at `~/.aws/config`, you can just source the source script, `source ../source_credentials.sh`).
+- Export your AWS keys.

 ```
 export AWS_ACCESS_KEY_ID=YOURACCESSKEY